ehedman/victron-venus-container/README.md

 In my case I already have rapserry pi running in my yacht running serveral of my other applications avaiable here on github.
 I don't want to have the venus applcation running the entire platform but rather as a background service and have the Qt-gui opened up on demand from my own application  [sdlSpeedometer](https://github.com/ehedman/sdlSpeedometer) (or from a shell commnd).

-This implenetatin achive this with simple means comprising just of a bunch of sctrpis and a mounted (or copied) standat venus (wic) SDcard to the host.
+This implenetatin achive this with simple means comprising just of a bunch of sctrpis and a mounted (or copied) standard venus (wic) SDcard to the host.

 Typically a systemd service script will start venus as a background service using either chroot or systemd-nspawn to instantiate the system.